 Docker Containers

-- Type of volume: named.
+- Type of volume: bind.

 SteamCMD + Rust Server